wilsonmar/wilsonmar.github.io/_posts/2023-04-03-weather-info.md

 When a local weather station is installed, it needs <strong>primary and backup power</strong> and additional collector devices such as measurement of solar radiation.
 Ambient Weather devices have channels 1-8 to which Arduino or Raspberry Pi DIY can be added locally. <strong>MAC</strong> addresses are used to <strong>configure</strong> internet to the Ambient Weather Network service which displays a website.
-There is also local <strong>dashboard</strong> from a Home Assistant server.
+There is also local <strong>dashboard</strong> from a <a href="#HomeAssistant">Home Assistant server</a>.
-In a similar way, external websites display what Inductive Ignition, Palantir, and other enterprise-scale systems built with industrial-strength  <strong>forecasting algorithms</strong> and a wide set of <strong>alerts</strong>.
+In a similar way, external websites display what Inductive Ignition, Palantir, and other enterprise-scale systems built with industrial-strength  <a href="#weather-prediction">forecasting algorithms</a> and a wide set of <strong>alerts</strong>.
-When alerts are sent to your local <strong>Listener</strong> service can trigger actuators to take physical action.
+When alerts are sent to your local <strong>Listener</strong> service can <strong>trigger</strong> actuators to take physical action.
+Such exposure to the external public internet requires a <strong>firewall</strong> to filter out suspicious senders.

 ## Measurements and Instruments